frankkahl/wav2mp3/README.md

    - Linux:   bin/linux/release/wav2mp3

 4. To Do:
-   - Transferring all meta informations (e.g. Author, Album etc.) found in the WAV file to ID3 Tags
+   - Transferring all meta data (e.g. Author, Album etc.) in a potentially present "id3 " chunk to the MP3 file

 5. Licenses:
    - see file "LICENSE"